tszalay/poreseq/README.md

 print pa.events[2].ref_align[2000:3000]
 ```

-At the time of writing, “poreseq consensus” takes around 2 minutes to error-correct a 1 kb region at 10X coverage, meaning that it can take tens of hours on a single CPU to error-correct the fragments before assembling λ DNA.
-If the coverage is sufficient, it is more efficient to assemble without doing poreseq error correction, and then using poreseq to align and refine the resulting assembly as described above.
+At the time of writing, “poreseq consensus” takes around 2 minutes to error-correct a 1 kb region at 10X coverage, meaning that it can take tens of hours on a single CPU to error-correct the fragments before assembling λ DNA, or thousands of CPU-hours to correct bacterial genomes.
+If the coverage is sufficient, it is more efficient to assemble without doing poreseq error correction, and then using poreseq to align and refine the resulting assembly:

+* `poreseq_assemble allreads.fasta genomeSize=4650000 -t 4`
+* [copy assembled sequences to pbcr_assemblies.fasta]
+* `poreseq_align ./pbcr_assemblies.fasta ./allreads.fasta pbcr_aligns`
+* `poreseq consensus ./pbcr_assemblies.fasta ./pbcr_aligns.bam /media/run-33 -o pbcr_corrected.fasta [other flags]`

 Additionally, if only a specific region of the genome is desired, poreseq can simply error correct that region, greatly reducing the time required.